The Campaign to Conserve Frog Lake, Red Mountain & Carpenter Ridge

-This campaign is the critical next step.
-The acquisition of Frog Lake, Red Mountain and Carpenter Ridge will link the majestic high country of Castle Peak to the wildlands surrounding Carpenter Valley and Independence Lake.
-It will protect the ecologically rich headwaters of Prosser Creek and the Little Truckee River.
-It will ensure that large mammals can roam freely across the landscape.
-And it will create new opportunities for the public to explore and enjoy the stunning backcountry of the northern Sierra.
+Conserving Frog Lake, Red Mountain & Carpenter Ridge was a critical next step.
+Our campaign has linked the majestic high country of Castle Peak to the wildlands surrounding Carpenter Valley and Independence Lake, protecting the ecologically rich headwaters of Prosser Creek and the Little Truckee River.
+Protecting these properties has ensured that large mammals can roam freely across the landscape, and created new opportunities for the public to explore and enjoy the stunning backcountry of the northern Sierra.

-This is an historic moment for the Northern Sierra Partnership, and for the Sierra Nevada.
-With your help, we can and will transform the map of our region and protect, intact and forever, one of the great landscapes of California.
-Please lend your shoulder to the wheel.
-We can’t do it without you.
+This is a historic moment for the Northern Sierra Partnership, and for the Sierra Nevada.
+We are so grateful to all of the private donors and public agencies that have joined together to protect these spectacular places for future generations.
+With your help, we have transformed the map of our region and protected, intact and forever, one of the great landscapes of California.

 Wildlands Rich in Biodiversity

-The acquisition of Frog Lake, Red Mountain and Carpenter Ridge will conserve 2,914 acres of important habitat in the Prosser Creek and Little Truckee River watersheds, recently ranked by The Nature Conservancy as among the highest biodiversity watersheds in the Sierra Nevada.
-The acquisition includes a spectacular subalpine lake, mixed conifer forest, aspen groves, and extensive creeks, as well as open slopes with windswept thickets of mountain mahogany, wax currant and wild gooseberry.
+The acquisition of Frog Lake, Red Mountain & Carpenter Ridge conserved 2,914 acres of important habitat in the Prosser Creek and Little Truckee River watersheds, recently ranked by The Nature Conservancy as among the highest biodiversity watersheds in the Sierra Nevada.
+The properties feature a spectacular subalpine lake, mixed conifer forest, aspen groves, and extensive creeks, as well as open slopes with windswept thickets of mountain mahogany, wax currant, and wild gooseberry.
 In addition, springs and seeps on the lands being acquired flow into sensitive fens in Carpenter Valley, home to unique botanical species including carnivorous plants like the Long leaved sundew and Lesser bladderwort.

-The acquisition will significantly enhance habitat connectivity between the Castle Peak Roadless Area, Sagehen Basin, Independence Lake and Henness Pass, providing unimpaired passage to wildlife with large home ranges like black bear, American badger, wolverine, American marten, and the recently documented gray wolf.
+The acquisitions have significantly enhanced habitat connectivity between the Castle Peak Roadless Area, Sagehen Basin, Independence Lake, and Henness Pass, providing unimpaired passage to wildlife with large home ranges like black bear, American badger, wolverine, American marten, and the recently documented gray wolf.
 The Loyalton-Truckee deer herd also forages and fawns on the forested slopes above Euer Valley and Carpenter Valley.
 Protecting areas of contiguous habitat allows species to migrate with the seasons and in response to climate change.

 Forested watersheds in the Sierra Nevada are vital resources for communities across California and western Nevada, providing more than half of the water needed for human uses.
 How those watersheds are managed directly impacts downstream communities.